Open menu Search

 BAE Systems is presenting its Next Generation Indirect Fire Control System at Eurosatory 2026.
 It is designed to connect large calibre guns with wider sensor and effector networks to provide targeting information more quickly.

-BAE Systems is developing a new digital fires system, currently called Next Generation Indirect Fire Control System as a placeholder, which is designed to increase the precision, speed and connectivity of artillery operations.
+One aspect of this is fire control, and BAE Systems has developed a new digital product, currently called Next Generation Indirect Fire Control System as a placeholder, which is designed to increase the precision, speed and connectivity of artillery operations.

 Damian Kemp